python-cmd2/cmd2/docs/settingchanges.rst

 set ``App.case_insensitive`` to False.

-Whether or not you set ``case_insensitive``, *please do not* define command method names with any uppercase letters.  ``cmd2`` will probably do something evil if you do.
+Whether or not you set ``case_insensitive``, *please do not* define command method names with any uppercase letters.  ``cmd2`` expects all command methods to be lowercase.

 Shortcuts
 =========